 April 12 2016 (North Shields)

-6am.
-Cycle to the lighthouse.
 The tide is low and it is a bright morning.
 Photograph the seals and some rocks and come home.
-Breakfast and play guitar all morning – After The Gold Rush, We Three, Starlings On the Slipstream and my new one (Jackdaws & Witches).
+Play guitar all morning.
 I wonder if I have reached a plateau with my playing.

-Because there are fewer of us playing this week Alan Mc. suggests that we all go round again and play another couple of songs.
-I feel that I will sit this out but when the call comes I take to the stage and plug in.
-Alan Mc. joins on drums and this settles me.
-For some reason I ditch my plectrum and play through a relaxed Tangled Up In Blue, Receipts, After The Gold Rush (again) and debut Jackdaws & Witches – which, taken by a great wave of calm, I begin in the chapel style!?
-This time around I am more relaxed; my breathing is easy and I have control of the mic.
+A. McC suggests that we all go round again and play another couple of songs.
+I feel that I will sit this out but when he tips the nod I get up and plug in.
+B. McV joins on drums and this settles it.
+I put my pick in my pickpocket and relax.
+Tangled Up In Blue, Receipts and Jackdaws & Witches – which, taken by a sudden wave of calm, I begin in the chapel style!?

-Alan Mc., what a great guy: kind and professional and talented.
-He is always very encouraging.
-We chat briefly between sets about work and holidays and aches and pains!
-He talks quite freely about his two sons’ plights (divorce & drunkenness).
-He is very complimentary about Jackdaws & Witches and suggests that I try it with a capo on the 2nd fret as I may find my voice settles in a little better.
+A McC is kind, professional and talented.
+He is always encouraging.
+We chat briefly between sets about work and holidays and aches and pains.
+He talks about his two sons.
+He is complimentary about J & Ws and suggests I try it with a capo on the 2nd fret.

 Midnight.
-Home and happy: the second set saving the first!
+Home.
 Glass of wine.
 I play around with a capo and the whole thing shifts into a more pleasing shape.
-It is the sound of bronze (?).
-I think about the upcoming Onomatopoeia 10th anniversary gig in New Cross.
-It’ll be good to catch up with all those old faces.
+It is the sound of bronze.

 April 12 2019 (Banstead)